 Anyone who makes a decision in a hotel can benefit from a BI tool.
 Owners, revenue managers, Spa/Golf managers, F&B managers, general managers, sales managers, etc. As data lies in all aspects of a hotel, most divisions can benefit from using a BI tool to help with their decision making process.
 On the other hand, operational employees may not need to use BI tools, but instead, carry out the decisions made from a manager using the BI technology.
 So, in the end, BI tools do affect most parts of a hotel, directly and indirectly.

 Data Platform and BI connector

 So it’s pretty clear to see that BI tools are great for any business, but for hospitality, they seem to be extra helpful.
-Unfortunately, within the industry, many systems used by hospitality companies cannot directly connect to any BI platforms like a few PMS offerings.
-So, if you’re a hotel using a PMS without the ability to connect, you’re out of luck.
+Unfortunately, within the industry, many systems used by hospitality companies cannot directly connect to any BI platforms like a few PMS or Spa & Golf management systems offerings.
+So, if you’re a hotel using a system without the ability to connect, you’re out of luck.
 Or are you?

 BI connectors essentially remove all manual work that hotels would need to do if they were to connect their PMS directly with a BI tool.
 For instance, within Power BI, it is impossible to select a data range on how KPIs are calculated and hotels then are forced to manually adjust their settings and data.

 According to Isabel Eisenach, SnapShot’s Key Account Support Manager, “A BI tool, depending on which one you use, will have a database of “connectors” in its arsenal, the easiest of which are API based.
 Locally hosted/on premise PMS’ (likely the legacy vendors) will rarely have APIs and therefore the “connection” to a BI tool is rather a process of extracting data from the PMS and uploading it into the BI tool, which equals manual work.
 With the Tableau connector, we setup the connection to the SnapShot interface.”